esbuild-plugins-community/esbuild-plugin-replace/README.md

 - `filter` (RegExp): A regular expression to match file paths that should be processed.
 - `replace` (string | RegExp): A string or regular expression to search for within the matched files.
-- `replacer` (function): A function that takes `onLoadArgs` and `fileContent` and returns the replacement string or a function for advanced replacements.
+- `replacer` (function): A function that takes `onLoadArgs` and `fileContent` and returns the replacement string or a function for advanced replacements (this function can be asynchronous).

 ### Example Modifier